New Search

 Artist's Statement

+We think with and through the body.
 To walk through the field of a poem is to re-enact, or at least to participate in, the original thinking process of the writer.
 To walk through the field of one’s own poem is to think – to make available more of the world, shepherding into our own experience that which had been previously invisible and inaudible.

 (c)2025 Somerville Open Studios - contact Us